Investor's Guide

 Key Companies

 Investor note: The fastest-improving modality over the last 18 months.
 Pasqal and QuEra are the commercial leaders. planqc is the European dark horse, backed by Munich Quantum Valley.
+Atom Computing was acquired by Microsoft in 2023, giving Microsoft a neutral-atom hedge alongside its topological bet.

 Photonic

 EarlyHigh-risk, potentially transformational.
 PsiQuantum is betting $2B+ that photonic chips can be manufactured at semiconductor scale.
+The only modality that can run at room temperature.

 Pros